ideanotionadmin/ideapress/README.md

  - Theme/Template System

     - Offers easy and flexible customization
-    - Has a number of default color themes     and templates to choose
+    - Has a number of default color themes and templates to choose from
-   from
  - Live Tile Support – display new posts by pulling the WordPress website with a background task

-MetroPress is primarily constructed using HTML5, WinJS, and Cascading Style Sheet (CSS).
+IdeaPress is primarily constructed using HTML5, WinJS, and Cascading Style Sheet (CSS).
 <br/>
 <br/>
 <br/>
 <h2>2 Features</h2>
-MetroPress v2 offers the following set of features:
+IdeaPress v2 offers the following set of features:

 <table>
   <tr>